kahlil/sensible-config/README.md

 git fetch sensible-config
 # Make sure you merge with care and don't overwrite your README.md.
 git merge sensible-config/master
+# Delete the sensible-config remote if you want
+git remote delete sensible-config
 ```

 Tweak as needed.